GBSA/date-math/README.md

 1. The original code we downloaded was based on `java.util.Calendar` and `java.util.Date`, mutable data structures.
 Our code was polluted by `clone` to protect against undesired changes in the parameters provided to the function.
 2. The original code was not designed according to the `SOLID` principles, making it hard to extend and to debug
-3. When we tried to retrieve the last version from the svn trunk, there was a mix of the old source code, in package `org.jin` and new source code in package `com.mbc.jfin` and the code didn't compile
+3. When we tried to retrieve the last version from the svn trunk, there was a mix of the old source code, in package `org.jfin` and new source code in package `com.mbc.jfin` and the code didn't compile

 As a consequence, we decided to try to rewrite it as a simple exercise.
 We then decided to publish the result